tud-hri/travia/paper/paper.md

 # Acknowledgements

 I thank Nissan Motor Co.
-Ltd. for funding this work and I also thank my supervisors Prof. Dr. Ir.
-D.A.
-Abbink and Dr. A. Zgonnikov for their valuable help and advice.
+Ltd. for funding this work and I also thank my supervisors David Abbink and Arkady Zgonnikov for their valuable help and advice.
+Finally, I thank Joris Giltay for his help with testing the instructions in the readme file.

 # References